Reference

 Contract Bond

-A category of surety bonds used in construction, including performance bonds, payment bonds, and bid bonds.
-These guarantee that contractors will fulfill their contractual obligations on a project.
+A category of surety bonds used in construction: bid bonds, performance bonds, and payment bonds.
+They guarantee contractors will fulfill contract terms.

 Court Bond